thurstonemerson/memory-game/README.md

 [XXX, XXX, XXX, XXX],
 [XXX, XXX, XXX, HERMIT]

+To make a move, row and column values must be represented in array index values, ie each index begins at 0 not 1.

 ## Technical information

 This 2-player game API is written in Python with the Google App Engine SDK using NoSQL database Google Cloud Datastore.